About UMass Amherst

 Non-resident, full-time undergraduate

-Supported research activities total more than $195 million in FY2012.
+Supported research activities total more than $156 million in FY2009.

-The library system is the largest at a state-supported institution in New England with almost 7 million items.
+The library system is the largest at a state-supported institution in New England with more than 8 million items.

 The Fine Arts Center brings nationally-known theater, music, and dance to campus year-round.
 Six galleries provide a variety of spaces for visual arts.
 Student art and performance opportunities abound.